 But don’t be fooled by the sheer abundance of decor.
 You can adapt many of the unique and creative ideas to host a party people will be talking about for ages to come.

-In this case, the driveway was taken over with giant palms, a tiki archway, an “Aloha” sign and a colorful chalkboard welcome sign, all of which set the tone for this luau theme party.
+For this party, the driveway was taken over with giant palms, a tiki archway, an “Aloha” sign and a colorful chalkboard welcome sign.
+Talk about a grand entrance.